 Tibialis posterior tendinopathy is an inflammation and/or irritation of the tibialis posterior tendon in the foot.
 This tendon helps to support and stabilise the foot and ankle.
 When injured, the increased instability in the area can cause the inside of the foot and ankle to be overloaded which can lead to ankle or heel pain, arch pain, plantar fasciitis and/or heel spurs.
+Wearing an ankle sleeve might alleviate the pain.
 Pain will be more severe upon weight bearing, especially while walking or running.

 The tibialis posterior tendon extends from the tibialis posterior muscle in the leg.
 It descends the lower leg and runs along the inside of the ankle, down the side of the foot, and into the arch.